Josh Jacobs Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- Jacobs' 50.4 rushing yards per game in his five career matchups against the Chargers are 13.1 fewer yards than his over/under in Sunday's game.
+- Against the Chargers, Jacobs' 50.4 rushing yards per game over his five career matchups are 15.1 fewer than his over/under in Sunday's game.

-- Jacobs, in five matchups against the Chargers, has run for a TD three times, but has not tallied more than one in a single game.
+- In three of five games versus the Chargers Jacobs has run for a touchdown.
+But he did not have multiple TDs in any of those games.

 - Jacobs will go up against a Chargers squad that allows 136.7 rushing yards per game and is the NFL's 30th-ranked rush defense.

 - This year the Chargers have given up 21 rushing TDs.
-They are ranked 29th in the league in that category.
+They are ranked 29th in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Colts, Jacobs racked up 63 yards on 16 carries while scoring one touchdown on the ground.
+- Jacobs put together a 63-yard rushing performance in last week's matchup with the Colts, carrying the ball 16 times while scoring one touchdown.

-- Jacobs has run for 244 yards on 58 carries (81.3 yards per game) with one touchdown on the ground over his last three games.
+- Over his last three outings, Jacobs has rushed for 244 yards on 58 carries (81.3 ypg), with one rushing touchdown.

 Jacobs' Las Vegas Teammates